Starting a low-carb diet: 5 steps for success

 You may choose to monitor other nutrients in your MyNetDiary tracker, including calories, fiber, sodium, potassium, and magnesium.

 You may feel a bit overwhelmed before starting a low-carb diet.
 Take some time to plan for your new lifestyle.
-Remove tempting high-carb items from the kitchen to stay on track, and stock your kitchen with healthy and tasty low-carb foods to increase your success.
+To increase your success, move tempting high-carb items from the kitchen to stay on track, and stock your kitchen with healthy and tasty low-carb foods.

 Tip: Use our Low-Carb Food Grade to find the best low-carb foods.